BorgwardtLab/GraphKernels/graphkernelsTutorial/README.md

 mutag_list = np.load('data.mutag')

-3) Compute the kernels
+3) Compute the kernels: example with the WL kernels

-K_edge = gk.CalculateWLKernel(mutag_list, par = 3)
+K_wl = gk.CalculateWLKernel(mutag_list, par = 3)

-The matrix K_edge is the kernel matrix, obtained with the edge histogram kernel, and therefore is a square matrix of size equal to the number of samples.
+The matrix K_wl is the kernel matrix, obtained with the WL kernel, and therefore is a square matrix of size equal to the number of samples.

-Note that if no par is provided, a default value is used.
+The par here represents the number of iterations of the WL kernels.
+Note that if no parameters is provided, a default values is used.

 # List of Graph Kernels

-The following graph kernels can be computed with our package.
+Here is a complete list of all the graph kernels that can be computed with our package, the python functions to use and corresponding kernels parameters.

 | Graph Kernel      | Function           | Par  |